Last Updated on April 21, 2023 by Andrew Pirie

 What percentage of males(all) would the fastest female sprinter in the world beat in a 100-meter sprint?

-The fastest female sprinters in the 2012 Olympics were running 100 meters in 10.75-10.81 seconds.
-Those times are fast enough to have qualified for the men’s 100m in the preliminary round.
-There were 13 men in the preliminary round that failed to break 11.00 seconds.
+Olympic 100-meter women’s sprinters who ran the quickest times in 2012 did so in 10.75–10.81 seconds.
+These times are quick enough to have made the preliminary round of the men’s 100m.
+13 men in the preliminary round failed to break the time of 11.0 seconds.

 #1 female time in the 100m: 10.49 Florence GRIFFITH-JOYNER